U.S. reveals ZTE settlement details, ban still in place

 U.S. lawmakers have attacked the agreement and planned legislation to roll it back, citing intelligence warnings that ZTE poses a national security threat.

+The Senate is due to vote as soon as this week on legislation that would block the settlement agreement, included as an amendment to a must-pass defense policy bill.

 As part of the order, ZTE must identify in detail to the Commerce Department all Chinese government ownership and control of ZTE, including public and private shares.

 The department also will select a monitor, known as a special compliance coordinator, within 30 days to report on compliance by ZTE and its affiliates worldwide for 10 years.
 The coordinator will have a staff of at least six employees funded by ZTE.

 A separate monitor was appointed to a three-year term by a U.S. federal court in Texas last year.
 Under the deal, ZTE also agreed to allow the U.S. government easier access to verify the company’s shipments for items subject to the regulations.

 In addition, within 180 days, ZTE must post calculations of the U.S. components in its products on its website in Chinese and English.